Kiefer. The Women Alchemists

 A reflection between history, painting and female memory.

-Le Alchimiste presents a cycle of thirty-eight large canvases, specifically designed to dialogue with the dramatic beauty of the Sala delle Cariatidi: a majestic environment marked by the wounds of the bombing of 1943, still capable of evoking a past of splendor and ruin.
-After exceptionally welcoming Picasso Guernica’s masterpiece in 1953, the Hall of Caryatids has hosted exhibitions and projects by exceptional artists over the years.
+The Women Alchemists presents a cycle of fourty-two large canvases, specifically designed to dialogue with the dramatic beauty of Sala delle Cariatidi: a majestic environment marked by the wounds of the bombing of 1943, still capable of evoking a past of splendor and ruin.
+After exceptionally welcoming Picasso Guernica’s masterpiece in 1953, Sala delle Cariatidi has hosted exhibitions and projects by exceptional artists over the years.

 The Exhibition